Announcements and News

 All times, unless otherwise noted, are UT (subtract four hours and, when appropriate, one calendar day for EDT)

-5/14 The Curtiss Cross, an X-shaped illumination effect located between the craters Parry and Gambart, is predicted to begin at 16:13
+5/4 Neptune is 6 degrees south of the Moon at 7:00; the Curtiss Cross, an X-shaped illumination effect located between the craters Parry and Gambart, is predicted to begin at 0:58

-5/28 The Lunar X (also known as the Werner or Purbach Cross), an X-shaped illumination effect involving various rims and ridges between the craters La Caille, Blanchinus, and Purbach, is predicted to begin at 01:44; First Quarter Moon occurs at 20:16
+5/17 The Lunar X (also known as the Werner or Purbach Cross), an X-shaped illumination effect involving various rims and ridges between the craters La Caille, Blanchinus, and Purbach, is predicted to begin at 10:56;

 Nicolas Lacaille (1713-1762) and Joseph Lockyer (1836-1920) were born this month.

-The peak of the Eta Aquarid meteor shower is severely compromised by moonlight this year.
+The peak of the Eta Aquarid meteor shower occurs during a waning crescent Moon and is not compromised by moonlight.
+Southern hemisphere observers are favored and may see as many as 55 meteors per hour.
 Eta Aquarid meteors are debris from the famous periodic comet 1P/Halley.

-The Moon is located in Sextans and is 9.7 days old on May 1 at 0:00 UT.
-The Moon is at its greatest northern declination on May 22 (+21.7 degrees) and its greatest southern declination on May 8 (-21.7 degrees).
-Longitudinal libration is at maximum (+7.5 degrees) on May 12 and at minimum (-7.4 degrees) on May 27.
-Latitudinal libration is at maximum (+6.8 degrees) on May 1 and (+6.9 degrees) on May 28 and at minimum (-6.8 degrees) on May 13.
-The largest Full Moon of 2012 occurs on May 6.
-Large tides will take place from May 6 through May 9.
-A difficult-to-observe occultation of the third-magnitude star Zeta Tauri by a very young Moon takes place in much of the western United States on May 22.
+The Moon is located in Sagittarius and is 20.6 days old on May 1 at 0:00 UT.
+The Moon is at its greatest northern declination on May 12 (+20.2 degrees) and its greatest southern declination on May 26 (-20.2 degrees).
+Longitudinal libration is at maximum (+6.2 degrees) on May 4 and at minimum (-7.4 degrees) on May 20.
+Latitudinal libration is at maximum (+6.9 degrees) on May 17 and at minimum (-6.8 degrees) on May 2 and (-6.8 degrees) on May 30.
+The night of May 18 is an ideal time to see Rupes Recta, the Straight Wall.
+The first-magnitude star Spica is occulted by the Moon on May 22.
+The almost Full Moon occults the second-magnitude star Beta Scorpii for most of the eastern United States on the evening of May 2.
 See

 The Sun is located in Aries on May 1.
-The first solar eclipse of 2012 takes place on May 20.
-An annular solar eclipse, the fifty-eighth eclipse of Saros 128, can be seen from eastern Asia, the northern Pacific, and the western United States and a partial eclipse from most of Asia, the Pacific, and the western two-thirds of North America.
-Greatest eclipse occurs at 23:52:47 UT, at which time the duration of annularity will be five minutes and forth-six seconds.
+The first solar eclipse of 2013 takes place on May 10.
+This annular solar eclipse, the 31st eclipse of Saros 138, can be seen from Australia, eastern Papua New Guinea, the Solomon Islands, and the Gilbert Islands.
+Greatest eclipse occurs at 00:26:20 UT, at which time the duration of annularity will be six minutes and three seconds.
 For further information on this event, consult

-In the evening, Venus is the northwest, Mars is the southwest, and Saturn is in the southeast.
-Mars is in the west and Saturn in the south at midnight.
-Mercury and Uranus can be found in the east and Neptune in southeast at dawn.
+In the evening, Mercury, in late May, and Venus, in mid-May, can be seen in the northwest, Jupiter in the west, and Saturn in the southeast.
+Saturn in located in the south at midnight.
+Saturn is in the west, Uranus in the east, and Neptune in the southeast at dawn.

 for additional information on this and other comets visible during May.